The BA is delivered by ForMission College through a combination of residential conferences and weekly mentoring.

 - Personal day off with no ministry or degree responsibilities

-Having a theology degree as well as three years of experience in leading youth ministry prepares you for a life of mission to young people and can open many doors for further vocational ministry.
-Graduates often are hired as youth ministers in a local church or choose to pioneer new mission to youth.
-The degree qualifies you to study for further Masters level training if desired.
-The degree, will not however, give you a JNC qualification.
+Having a theology degree as well as three years of experience in leading youth ministry prepares you for a life of mission to young people and can open many doors for the future.
+Graduates are often are hired as youth ministers in a local church or they may choose to pioneer new mission to youth.
+Whilst the degree will not give you a JNC qualification it will enable you to study for further masters level if desired.

 Each situation is different depending on your placement church.
-Most students live with a host family from the church while some churches set up a flat or flat-share for the trainee.
+Most students live with a host family from the church whilst other churches set up a flat or flat-share for the trainee.

 New students are inducted onto the degree in September.
 For the full application process click here.